The definitive explanation of the magic behind the theory

 This ability to predict narrative lies in a mathematical equation that many find themselves already familiar with every day.

 A quad has four corners occupying a square.
 In accordance with the theory, we give the symbol "A" for the top left that represents "external state", "B" for the bottom right that represents "internal state", "C" for the top right that represents "external process", and "D" for the bottom left that represents "internal process".
-For example, in the topmost Class stage, A = Situation, B = Fixed attitude, C = Activity, and D = Manipulation.
+For example, in the topmost Class stage, A = Universe, B = Fixed attitude, C = Activity, and D = Psychology.

 It would be easier to replace these with Dramatica's four base Elements of Knowledge, Thought, Ability, and Desire—but I present both to continue the conversation: